The Filter transform filters out rows that do not meet the configured criteria/settings.

 The filter transform can filter either according to specific filter settings, or through parameters.

 Uncheck any columns you don't want to be included in the output.
 These can still be used to filter the records.

 Click the Edit icon for a column to filter by its values.

-The figure below illustrates the output for our example.
+The figure below illustrates the output for our filter settings example.
 Only rows with OrderQty greater than 5000 are included.